lukeclifton/meteor-shopify-app-installer/README.md

 A simple package to manually install a Shopify app from outside Shopify app store.

-If using standalone, as a minimum, you will need to define the following options:
+If using standalone, as a minimum, you will need to define the following options in your Meteor app:

 ```
 ShopifyApi.options = {